 Accurate characterization of methane (CH4) these emissions is critical for comprehensive LCA, ensuring alignment with climate policy targets and improving the accuracy of GHG mitigation strategies.

-In regions where methane is monitored as a pollutant and hence considered in fuel consumption calculations, emissions of methane ( CH4) is already included in the calculation of type approval fuel consumption.
-Hence no further consideration is required.
+[In regions where methane is monitored as a pollutant and the tailpipe and evaporative methane emissions are determined during the homologation procedure, the emissions measured in the official tests shall be factored into the CO2 eq calculation.

-In regions where methane is not monitored as a pollutant and hence not considered in fuel consumption calculations: for Level 3 and Level 4, methane emissions shall not be included to ensures that result variability does not impact official reporting or comparisons between vehicles.
-For Level 1 and Level 2, emissions in the use phase shall be accounted with the application of the 100-year GWP (i.e. consistent with the overall carbon footprint requirements).
-In this case, practitioners shall use specific values for methane emissions, accounting for real-world use effects.
-Practitioners are allowed to use values derived from general studies, provided that they refer to new and fully functional vehicles, using a similar methodology.
+In regions where methane is not monitored as a pollutant and the tailpipe and evaporative methane emissions are not measured in the homologation procedure, methane emissions shall be included with default values provided by Contracting Parties.
+If these are not provided, Level 1 and 2 analyses shall use values derived from peer-reviewed literature, provided that they refer to new and fully functional vehicles.
+In contrast, Level 3 and 4 can either use the same data and sources or ignore methane emissions to ensure that result variability does not impact official reporting or comparisons between vehicles.

-As an example, based on studies on Euro 6 cars in Europe (Prussi et al., 2020); Valverde & Giechaskiel, 2020; Vojtíšek-Lom et al., 2018; Hagos & Ahlgren, 2018), the methane emissions from gasoline, diesel, and CNG cars are considered with 5 mg CH4/km, 9 mg CH4/km, and 60 mg CH4/km.
-This corresponds to about additional 0.15 g CO2eq/km, 0.12 g CO2eq/km, and 1.81 g CO2eq/km for the 100-year GWP.]
+As an example, based on studies on Euro 6 cars in Europe (Prussi et al., 2020); Valverde & Giechaskiel, 2020; Vojtíšek-Lom et al., 2018; Hagos & Ahlgren, 2018), the methane emissions from gasoline, diesel, and CNG cars can be considered with 5 mg CH4/km, 9 mg CH4/km, and 60 mg CH4/km.
+This corresponds to about an additional 0.15 g CO2eq/km, 0.12 g CO2eq/km, and 1.81 g CO2eq/km for the 100-year GWP.]

 8.3.3.1.
 Calculation of ‘Discrepancy Factor’

 A significant gap remains between certification values and real-world energy or fuel consumption across all powertrains in some regions.
 To address this, guidelines suggest applying a "discrepancy factor" where official regional data exists.
 If unavailable, the factor should be estimated using the best available data and expert assumptions, with a minimum value of 1.
-For vehicles with multiple modes, such as PHEVs, discrepancy factors should reflect each mode of operation separately, as outlined in the previous section.
+For vehicles with multiple modes, such as OVC-HEVs, discrepancy factors should reflect each mode of operation separately, as outlined in the previous section.

-Table 13 Prioritisation for discrepancy factor calculation
+Table 5 Level Concept for discrepancy factor calculation